ICOS-Carbon-Portal/jupyter/docs/index.md

 ## IPython Notebooks
 An IPython Notebook is an open-source web application that allows users to create and share interactive documents that contain live code, equations, visualizations and narrative text.

 ![Result](img/notebook_example.png)

 <br>
 <br>

 ## Access to notebooks and documentation
-You can find the openly available ICOS notebooks together with their corresponding ancillary data files and documentation on the ICOS Carbon Portal Jupyter repo on GitHub [https://github.com/ICOS-Carbon-Portal/jupyter](https://github.com/ICOS-Carbon-Portal/jupyter).
+All openly available ICOS notebooks and supporting documentation can be found in the ICOS Carbon Portal Jupyter repo on GitHub [https://icos-carbon-portal.github.io/jupyter/](https://icos-carbon-portal.github.io/jupyter/).

 <br>
 <br>